dave0196/dave0196/README.md

-- 👋 Hi, I’m @dave0196
+- 👋 Hi, my name is Dave, aka David
-- 👀 I’m interested in programming languages, math, and game development
+- 👀 I'm an aspiring developer with interests in Cybersecurity and Mathematics
 - 🌱 I’m currently learning C++, Java, VB.NET and Python.
 - Welcome to my profile!
 <!---